Remus Lupin

-Remus John Lupin is a fictional character in the Harry Potter book series written by J. K. Rowling.
+Remus Lupin is a fictional character in the Harry Potter book series written by J. K. Rowling.
 He first appears in Harry Potter and the Prisoner of Azkaban as the new Defence Against the Dark Arts professor.
 Lupin remains in the story following his resignation from this post, serving as a friend and ally of the central character, Harry Potter.
 In the films, he is portrayed by David Thewlis as an adult, and James Utechin as a teenager.

 Fictional character biography

 Lupin is a half-blood, born, according to the series, to wizard Lyall Lupin and his Muggle wife Hope Howell on 10 March 1960.
 He was bitten by the vicious werewolf Fenrir Greyback when he was a small child, and became infected with lycanthropy; the condition being incurable, he was doomed to live his life as a werewolf.
 Lupin and his parents feared he would be unable to attend Hogwarts, but headmaster Albus Dumbledore allowed him to enroll—provided certain protective measures were taken.
 A house was built in Hogsmeade with a secret passage leading to it from under the Whomping Willow.
 Lupin was smuggled into and confined in this house for his monthly transformations.
 The transformation from human to werewolf is difficult and painful, and if the creature is isolated, it will become frustrated and harm itself if unable to attack.
 The villagers mistook Lupin's howling as extremely violent ghosts.
 The house was dubbed "the Shrieking Shack" and became known as the most haunted building in Britain.
 Although it was never actually haunted, Dumbledore promoted this rumour to discourage curious villagers from exploring.